AppFair/appfair.github.io/index.md

 ### How can I have someone else's app removed from the App Fair?

-As the App Fair's `integrate-release` process is automatic, there is no mechanism for direct management of, or intervention in, the app release process.
+As the App Fair's reproduction and validation process is automatic, there is no mechanism for direct management of, or intervention in, the app release process.
 Each app that is listed in that app's GitHub repository, which is required to have issues and discussions enabled.
 You can use these forums to contact the developer(s) of the app.
 Organizations that are removed from GitHub will have the effect of removing that organization's app from being visible or installable from the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog.